 - a.
-To frame, implement and monitor the risk management plan of the Company. - To ensure that appropriate methodology/ processes and systems are in place to monitor and evaluate risks associated with the business of the Company.
+To frame, implement and monitor the risk management plan of the Company. - b.
+To ensure that appropriate methodology/ processes and systems are in place to monitor and evaluate risks associated with the business of the Company.

-The Risk Management Committee presently comprises of three Independent Directors and two Non-Executive Directors.
+The Risk Management Committee presently comprises of three Independent Directors and two Non-Executive Non-Independent Directors.
 The Chairman of the Risk Management Committee is an Independent Director.

-During the Financial Year 2023-24, One Risk Management Committee meeting was held on March 15, 2024.
+During the Financial Year 2024-25, one Risk Management Committee meeting was held on March 25, 2025.

-The composition of the Risk Management Committee as on March 31, 2024 and the attendance of the members of the Committee at the aforementioned meeting is detailed below:
+The composition of the Risk Management Committee as on March 31, 2025 and the attendance of the members of the Committee at the Meeting were as follows: